sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 Workplace policies are a necessary part of any functioning organization, but for transgender and non-binary folks they can have a huge and lasting impact.
-Well considered and implemented policies can be a source of validation and safety for those transitioning.
+Well-considered and implemented policies can be a source of validation and safety for those transitioning.
 On the other hand, policies that don't consider or reflect the needs of trans and non-binary employees can be actively harmful.